intvsteve/VINTage/Locutus/Installer/README.txt

 scripts.

-The batch and makefiles are used to place setup.exe into an appropriately named .zip file for simpler distribution.
+The batch and makefiles are used to place setup.exe into an appropriately named ZIP file for simpler distribution.

 NOTE (Windows InstallShield LE Installer Projects):
 ---------------------------------------------------